DSkywalk/MiSTer-analogIO-DiY/db9-rgb/README.md

 ### 6 Notes
 #### 6.1 JP1 / SYNC

-Join this pin if you want to combine HSYNC and VSYNC or you prefer to have them separate.
+Join this pin if you want to combine HSYNC and VSYNC or you prefer to have them separate, for PC-VGA separate them and for TV combine them.

 #### 6.2 EX Heads